Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Results

+In our experiments, we treated all systems as conservative.
+However, data from unknown physics may not satisfy these conditions, raising concerns about its applicability to real-world scenarios.
+Correspondingly, we performed the adaptation task to a damped mass-spring system with a damping term $-c\dot{x}$.
+From the results in SM~\ref{dissipative}, we can see that the non-conservative feature disturbs the adaptation.
+This is due to the damping term $-c\dot{x}$, Equation~\ref{eqn:ham-eqn} is violated, which hinders the validity of Equation~\ref{eqn:hnn-loss} during adaptation.
+Thus to make use of our approach, both the data used in meta training and adaptation should not differ in their intrinsic nature.

-Furthermore, we expand our investigation to systems composed of more than two particles, moving beyond the previous single-particle scenarios.
+Furthermore, we extend our analysis to two-body and three-body systems, going beyond the scenarios on single-particle tasks, thereby opening the door to real-world applications.
 This extension allows us to explore the dynamics of two-body systems as a direct continuation, and three-body systems as a more challenging problem due to their chaotic behavior.
-However, we acknowledge that further refinement is required for the meta-learning configuration, especially in the two-body task.
-Hence, we first demonstrate the preliminary adaptation results for the three-body system in the supplementary materials for now.
+However, we acknowledge that further refinement is required for the meta learning configuration for non-single-particle tasks.
+Here, we present the preliminary results for the two-body and three-body systems in the SM~\ref{demonstration on larger systems}.